UMT 12x20 red / N38 - magnetic pin

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Additionally, miniscule components of these devices have the potential to complicate diagnosis after entering the body.
+- Health risk arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
+Furthermore, miniscule components of these devices have the potential to complicate diagnosis when they are in the body.

 Keep neodymium magnets away from the wallet, computer, and TV.